janak-dj/AMBA_strobe_burst_script/README.md

-#  Protocol Utilities – Burst & WSTRB Calculation
+#  AMBA Protocol Utilities – Burst & WSTRB Calculation

 This repository provides two Python scripts designed to automate critical AXI & AHB protocol-related calculations often used in FPGA/ASIC verification environments.
 Both tools are tailored for **aligned address scenarios** and help improve efficiency, accuracy, and reusability in testbench development.